-He is also a featured Author/Contributor at Townhall.com and has a weekly recurring segment on The Mike Gallagher Radio Show discussing political and cultural news, while announcing the weekly Conservative Book Bestseller List.
-He’s been published in over a dozen leading publications, has been a guest political analyst on Fox News, Fox Business, CNN, OANN, and CSPAN, and has been a guest contributor on numerous national radio shows, including The Hugh Hewitt Show, The Dennis Prager Show, Bill Bennett’s Morning in America, Brian Kilmeade & Friends, and DC’s WMAL Mornings on the Mall.
+He is also a political columnist at Townhall.com and has a weekly recurring segment on The Mike Gallagher Radio Show discussing political and cultural news, while announcing the weekly Conservative Book Bestseller List.
+He’s been published in leading publications, has been a guest political analyst on Fox News, Fox Business, OAN, and CSPAN, and has been a guest contributor on numerous national radio shows, including The Hugh Hewitt Show, The Dennis Prager Show, Bill Bennett’s Morning in America, Brian Kilmeade & Friends, and DC’s WMAL Mornings on the Mall.

-He received his M.P.A. from the Maxwell School of Citizenship & Public Affairs at Syracuse University and a dual B.A. from American University.
-He’s also completed fellowships with National Review, The Claremont Institute (Lincoln), Montpelier Foundation (Madison), Foreign Policy Initiative, Hertog Foundation, and Liberty Fund.
+Malagisi received his M.P.A. from the Maxwell School of Citizenship & Public Affairs at Syracuse University and received a dual B.A. from American University.
+He has also completed fellowships with The Claremont Institute, Hillsdale College, National Review Institute, Montpelier Foundation, Foreign Policy Initiative, Hertog Foundation, and Liberty Fund.

 He is originally from Buffalo, NY, is President of the Young Adult League at Saint Sophia Greek Orthodox Cathedral of Washington, DC, loves movies, music, and astronomy, and has sailed around the world and visited 42 countries.

 Follow him at @chrismalagisi.